 For an effective grub killer, I have started using Lawnbox grubout.
 It lasts all season with one application and is 100% organic to give you a healthy lawn.

 You can consider using a motion-activated water sprinkler to act as a deterrent to scare them away.
-Magpies and other animals are scared by the sudden movement and spray of the water.
+Magpies and other animals are afraid of the sudden movement and spray of the water.
 I haven’t used one of these myself, but my friend loves his.
 You can find it on Amazon here.

 There are two species of magpie in North America.
 Magpies aren’t found on the east coast but can be found along the western coast and central states and territories.
 The yellow-billed magpie is the rarer of the two and can be found mainly in California.
 The black-billed magpie can be found in northern areas and up into Canada.